thebatfisk/fw-nrfconnect-nrf/demos/bluetooth/mesh/thingy52/thingy52_cli/README.rst

   * `nRF Mesh mobile app for iOS`_

-An additional requirement is the :ref:`bluetooth_mesh_thingy52_srv` demo programmed on a separate Thingy:52 device and configured according to the :ref:`bluetooth_mesh_thingy52_srv_testing` guide.
+An additional requirement is the :ref:`bluetooth_mesh_thingy52_srv` demo programmed on a separate Thingy:52 device, and configured according to the :ref:`bluetooth_mesh_thingy52_srv_testing` guide.

 User interface
 **************

-Large RGB LED:
+Lightwell RGB LED:
    Show the current manually selected RGB color for outgoing RGB messages.
 Also indicates RGB message delay by blinking frequency.